MicrosoftDocs/fabric-docs/docs/admin/git-integration-admin-settings.md

 # Git integration tenant settings

 The git integration tenant admin settings are configured in the tenant settings section of the admin portal.
-The tenant admin can choose to delegate control of them to the workspace admin or capacity admin.
+The tenant admin can choose to delegate control of these switches to the workspace admin or capacity admin.

 For information about how to get to and use tenant settings, see [About tenant settings](tenant-settings-index.md).